Planning and Environment

 An electronic copy of the main EES document is available below.
 If you would like to view any attachments to this document we can provide these on request.

 There are a number of management plans that have been prepared for the project.
-A copy of the Bat and Avifauna Management Plan, Brolga Compensation Plan and Environmental Management Plan can be found below.
+A copy of the Bat and Avifauna Management Plan, Brolga Compensation Plan (and annual reporting) and Environmental Management Plan can be found below.

 The Dundonnell Wind Farm will produce enough clean energy each year to power about 245,000 homes - or more than enough for all of Ballarat, Warrnambool and Geelong.
 The project will save the emission of roughly 1.3 million tonnes of carbon.
 This is the equivalent of removing about 440,000 cars from our roads.

 Wind farms offer many other benefits including drought-proofing farms and improving access for fire fighters through the creation of additional fire breaks.